Paopun20/PyNES.Emulator/README.md

 | Quit                        | ESC      | N/A                           |
 | Screenshot                  | F12      | N/A                           |

 > ⚠️ Note: Some controllers may require additional configuration or drivers to work correctly.
-It is recommended to use an Xbox controller for the best compatibility.

 ## Contributing